zhouanbo/pipelinedog/README.md

 **Linux**: For linux users, unzip the folder downloaded and double click the "PipelineDog" executable.
 Notice that for Centos/RHEL, only version 7 or later are supported.

-As soon as you execute PipelineDog, you are greeted be a welcome screen.
-You can click either "New Project" to create a new pipeline project, or "Open Project" to open an existing pipeline project.
+As soon as you execute PipelineDog, you are greeted be a welcome screen where you can click either "New Project" to create a new pipeline project, or "Open Project" to open an existing pipeline project.

 > In the "examples" folder in the github repository or in the later part of this doc you can find examples of a few pipelines to help you get started.

 If you chose to create a new project, a typcial empty project screen in the map mode will be shown which contains:
 - ***Top***: header panel
 - ***Left***: tool panel
-- ***center***: map / code panel
+- ***Center***: map / code panel
-- ***right***: file panel
+- ***Right***: file panel

 When a new project is started, we have a default tool created for you already.
 There are serveral actions you can perform:
 - ***Open or save project***: Click "Open Project" button in the header panel (or CmdOrCtrl+O) to open a new project.
 Click the "Save Project" (or CmdOrCtrl+S) button to save the project.